 In order to delete and remove backups from your computer which were left after the installation of Windows 7 service pack you only need a simple DOS command.
 No sp removal tools, no software or tricky procedures to follow!
 But before proceeding read this a little side note: be sure that the installation of your Service Pack has been successful.
 To try this, restart your computer and make some of those common operation you used to do before updating the system.
 After that, if everything is all right:

 - On the Search field, type cmd and do NOT press Enter.

 - Right click on the Command Prompt icon and click Run it as Administrator…

 - Now, on the black Command Prompt window, type: dism /online /cleanup-image /spsuperseded

 - Press Enter.

 This simple command will remove all the leftovers and backups files left after the installation of the Service Pack.
 It will also delete all the files necessary to uninstall the service pack itself.
 So be sure about what your are doing.
 After point 5 (press Enter) you won’t be able to uninstall the service pack anymore!

 Tags: sp, trick, Windows 7

-- clean service pack files windows 7
+- where are service pack backup files stored

 - How to Change and Use Timezone (Tzutil) in Windows 7